wp-plugins/email-users/readme.txt

 This plugin is available under the GPL license, which means that it's free.
 If you use it for a commercial web site, if you appreciate my efforts or if you want to encourage me to develop and maintain it, please consider making a donation using Paypal, a secured payment solution.
 You just need to click the donate button on the [plugin home page](http://www.marvinlabs.com) and follow the instructions.

 == Changelog ==

+= Version 4.3.3 =
+* Fixed typos which appears on the user profile page for the options to receive email and notifications.
+* Added an option to allow the Admin User (requires role 'edit_users') to enable or disable users ability to control their Email Users settings.
+By default users can control their own settings.

 = Version 4.3.2 =
 * Hid "Notify Users" submenu on Pages and Posts Menu for users who don't have the proper capability.